mourjo/quick-meetings/readme.md

 ## Bug: Accepting a meeting breaks invariant

-The minimal set of operations that fail is simple - this is provided by the test ouput as well:
+The minimal set of operations that fail is simple - this is provided by the test output as well:

 - Alice creates a meeting
 - Alice rejects that same meeting